Purdue-ISL/Veritas/README.md

     |_ fhash.json

    ```
+ - **train_config.yaml**: It contains various parameters needed to train a dataset.
+ - **inference_config.yaml**: It contains various parameters needed for inference using a dataset.

  - **video_session_streams**: It contains the observed data relevant to a video session such as download time,
  chunk size, TCP states (when available), etc.